hiraethmarkb/smtalk-20140129/presentation/notes.md

   ## Warning Signs

+    - Important
+      - Key to recognise signs and symptons
+      - Can't be prevented, but can be managed and it's effects reduced

     - Common signs

       - mental
-        - loss of concentration
+        - loss of concentration/motivation/focus
         - anxiety
+        - restlessness
         - irritablilty
-        - low self esteem
-        - constantantly worrying
-        - constantly thinking things through

       - physical
         - broken sleep
-        - sweating
-        - loss of appetite
         - headaches
         - muscle tension or pain
-        - dizziness
+        - tired

-    - Adoption of unhealthy coping methods
-      - Smoking
+      - behavioural
-      - Drinking
+        - Over/Under eating
-      - Gambling
+        - Social withdrawal
-    - Important
+        - Drug/Alcohol abuse
-      - Key to recognise signs and symptons
-      - Can't be prevented, but can be managed and it's effects reduced

   ## How to Reduce Stress

     - No quick fix
     - Find what works for you
     - Some options

+      - Talking

       - Relaxation
-        - \'Me Time\'
+        - 'Me Time'

       - Exercise
-      - Talking

       - Try Something New
-      - Avoid Unhealthy Habits

       - Take Control
         - Be positive
         - Accept what you can't change
+        - Avoid Unhealthy Habits

       - Still need help?
         - Speak to your GP
           - Counselling